Violin Concerto (Khachaturian): Popularity and legacy

 The concerto is one of Khachaturian's most significant and better-known works.
 It is the second in a triptych of Khachaturian concertos along with those for piano (1936) and cello (1946).
-While the three are regarded as "something of a grand cycle," only the Violin Concerto has become part of the mainstream repertoire.
+While the three are regarded as "something of a grand cycle", only the Violin Concerto has become part of the mainstream repertoire.
 Although some critics have noted that the concerto has not fully entered the core violin canon and remains on the periphery of the concert repertoire despite its audience appeal and strong recording history, others have described it as one of the major violin concertos of the twentieth century, emphasizing its rapid establishment and lasting artistic stature.
-Tobias Bröker listed it as part of the "standard 20th century violin concerto repertoire."
+Tobias Bröker listed it as part of the "standard 20th century violin concerto repertoire".

-Ivan March found it to be Khachaturian's "finest work" (Note: Ivan March earlier called it "his best work alongside the original score for Gayaneh.") and Levon Hakobian called it Khachaturian's "masterpiece."
+Ivan March found it to be Khachaturian's "finest work" (Note: Ivan March earlier called it "his best work alongside the original score for Gayaneh".) and Levon Hakobian called it Khachaturian's "masterpiece".
 The violinist Julia Fischer, who recorded it in 2004, described it as "one of the most exciting works to have emerged from the 20th century".

 The piece received official recognition, earning Khachaturian his first Stalin (State) Prize (second-class) in 1941.
-The concerto was "an instant hit" and became "one of the most popular new works played in the Soviet Union."
-It also "proved to be exportable and remained in the international repertoire."
+The concerto was "an instant hit" and became "one of the most popular new works played in the Soviet Union".
+It also "proved to be exportable and remained in the international repertoire".
 Within a decade, it had "jumped into immediate popularity" internationally.
-A wartime premiere in London was "enthusiastically received" and had "a considerable vogue at the time."
+A wartime premiere in London was "enthusiastically received" and had "a considerable vogue at the time".
 Oistrakh's recording became a top selling classical album in the U.S. in August 1948.
 Chris Pasles wrote that "audiences and Soviet officials loved it for its accessibility, Armenian-flavored sweet-and-sour melodies, Technicolor orchestration and rhythmic vitality."

-After the death of Oistrakh, who championed it in performances at home and abroad, in 1974 and changing tastes, the piece "not so gradually dropped from sight."
+After the death of Oistrakh, who championed it in performances at home and abroad, in 1974 and changing tastes, the piece "not so gradually dropped from sight".
 By the mid-1980s, with a decline in Khachaturian's reputation, it had "disappeared from the concert hall" and regarded as "unjustly neglected" by the turn of the century.
-By the 2000s, it was taken up by younger violinists, such as Gil Shaham, Julia Fischer, and Sergei Khachatryan.
-Fischer, who recorded it in 2004, noted that when she proposed playing it, she "usually encountered strong opposition from conductors and concert promoters alike."
-Shaham, who recorded in 2009, stated that "few conductors were interested in it or really knew it."
+By the 2000s, it was taken up by younger violinists, such as Gil Shaham, Julia Fischer, and Sergey Khachatryan.
+Fischer, who recorded it in 2004, noted that when she proposed playing it, she "usually encountered strong opposition from conductors and concert promoters alike".
+Shaham, who recorded in 2009, stated that "few conductors were interested in it or really knew it".